 |Sony||α7, α7 II, α7R, α7R II, α7S, α5000, α5100, αv6000, α6300, α6500, NEX-5R, NEX-5T, NEX-6, HX60, HX80, HX90, HX400, WX500, RX10 II, RX100 III, RX100 IV, RX100 V, FDR-X3000R, FDR-X1000V, HDR-AS50, HDR-AS300R, DSC-QX30, DSC-QX100|

-Highlighted in bold are the camera models that are tested and recommended for automatic calibration.
+The camera models highlighted in bold are the ones that have been tested and recommended for automatic calibration.

 Selecting a Camera Lens

-It’s recommended to use a lens with a focal length appropriate for the projection screen topology:
+It is recommended to use a lens with a focal length suitable for the projection screen topology: